Former mayor’s ‘great dismay’ at tourism centre’s closure

 © Archant Norfolk 2014

-Tonight, the issue surfaced again at a meeting of the full town council.
+On Thursday night, the issue resurfaced at a meeting of the full town council.

 Carol Bower, a borough councillor and former mayor of both Hunstanton and West Norfolk, was critical of the decision in her report to the meeting.